CaSandraSmith/API-project/README.md

 ## Introduction

 Welcome to characterBnb!
-This is a functional clone of airbnb with features like posting a new spot and creating areview for a spot.
+This is a functional clone of airbnb with features like posting a new spot and creating a review for a spot.
 This project is called charcterBnB because it is insipired by some of my favorite characters.

 ### Technologies used on Project